globallightingdata/website/docs/geometry/types/parametric-wall-triangular.md

 ![Wall Triangular](/img/docs/geometry/parametric/wall-triangular.webp)

 Triangular-shaped wall-mounted luminaire.

-It can be direct, indirect, or direct and indirect.
-Width, Length, and Height will set the dimensions of the bounding box.
-Luminous Width, LuminousLength, and LuminousHeight set the dimensions of the main luminous output.
+- `Width`, `Length`, and `Height` will set the dimensions of the bounding box.
+- `LuminousWidth`, `LuminousLength` and `LuminousHeight` set the dimensions of the main luminous output.
+- It can be defined through `Type` as `Direct`, `Indirect`, or `DirectIndirect`.

-Both sides have the same length.
+- Both sides have the same length.
 Lumious surfaces have the same size.

 | Parameter      | Type |           Explanation            |
 | -------------- | :--: | :------------------------------: |